-The Sportage measures 170.3 inches long with a 104.3-inch wheelbase.
+Exterior The Sportage measures 170.3 inches long with a 104.3-inch wheelbase.
 The SUV stands 65 inches tall and uses a trucklike body-on-frame construction.
 Tires are 15 inches, and a full-size spare is mounted on the tailgate.

 Interior The Sportage holds five occupants in front bucket seats and a split, folding rear seat.
 Power windows, locks and mirrors are standard.
 The top-of-the-line EX model has a CD player, roof rack, air conditioning and alloy wheels, but leather seats are optional.

 Under the Hood The 130-horsepower, 2.0-liter four-cylinder engine mates with a four-speed-automatic or five-speed-manual transmission.
 The Sportage may have either two-wheel drive or part-time four-wheel drive, which is designed only for slippery surfaces.

 Safety Front airbags protect the head and upper body, and a drivers knee airbag also is standard a feature found on few vehicles in the U.S. market.
 Antilock brakes are optional.